abhinandc15/BANK-MARKETING-CAMPAIGN/README.md

 # BANK-MARKETING-CAMPAIGN
-This Project concentrates on predicting wether the customer will subscribe for the term deposit or not after he/she has been contacted during the marketing campaign
+This Project concentrates on predicting wether the customer will subscribe for the term deposit or not after he/she has been contacted during the marketing campaign.
+The data for this project  is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (or not) subscribed.